nummacway/gb300/README.md

 The GB300 works with the _wired_ gamepads that sometimes ship with some other cheap(er) consoles.
 You cannot normally buy them individually and the GB300 isn't sold bundled with them either.
 These devices work for solely the second player in games that support that. _Wireless_ gamepads don't work on the GB300, e.g. the gamepad bundled with the SF900 TV stick.
 Note that neither of these complies with industry standards like USB or BT, so they don't have any use with computers, laptops or mainstream consoles.
 There are two types of the wired gamepads, the common 5-wire and the rare 4-wire.
 The GB300 uses the latter.
 These gamepads have a Micro USB plug and need to be adapted to USB-C. This comes despite the fact that "external gamepad double against" is even promoted on the front of the GB300's box...

 The GB300 is powered by a standard 18650 battery that you can easily change.
 The default battery appears to have overcharge protection (the charging current will drop when the battery is full), yet the green charging light will not turn off.
 If the battery is very low (crashes and glitches), it will take a little under 4&thinsp;VAh until it stops charging.
 This suggests that the capacity is lower than the SF2000's 1750 mAh.
-This is supported by the manual listing 800 mAh, and people reporting that the (light pink and completely unlabeled) battery of the GB300 is lighter than the SF2000's.
+This is supported by the manual and box listing 800 mAh, and people reporting that the (light pink and completely unlabeled) battery of the GB300 is lighter than the SF2000's.
+More recently, people have reported receiving labelled batteries, confirming the 800 mAh.
 Neither device has undercharge protection, so leaving the device on with a low battery can kill the battery.
 One person reported that their GB300 came with the power switch in the 'ON' position and therefore a dead battery.
 Buying a new battery worked.
 If you buy a new battery, consider one with both, over- and undercharge protection.
 Although the SF2000 takes flat batteries, the GB300 seems to require some manipulation to its contact springs due to the console's case design.
-It charges with around 2.5 to 2.9&thinsp;W, which decreases as it charges.
+It initially charges with around 2.5 to 2.9&thinsp;W, which decreases as it charges.

+Another similar device is the 8-Bit King, but that's an HDMI stick with wireless gamepads.
+It's usually around one dollar cheaper than the GB300 and lacks support for SNES, GBA and MD/SMS because it has worse RAM.
+There is a [hack](https://discord.com/channels/741895796315914271/1165850204713537637/1208756612051771413) for limited MD/SMS support though.
+The 8-Bit King too plays your own ROMs and can save.

 ## General Firmware Features